 How to Write the Market Analysis Section of a Business Plan

-The market analysis section of your business plan comes after the products and services section and should provide a detailed overview of the industry you intend to sell your product or service in, including statistics to support your claims.
+The market analysis section of your business plan comes after the products or services section and should provide a detailed overview of the industry you intend to sell your product or service in, including statistics to support your claims.

-In general, the market analysis section should include information about the industry, your target market, your competition and how you intend to make a place for your own product and service.
+In general, the market analysis section should include information about the industry, your target market, your competition, and how you intend to make a place for your own product and service.
 Extensive data for this section should be added to the end of the business plan as appendices, with only the most important statistics included in the market analysis section itself.

-What Does a Market Analysis Section in a Business Plan Include?
+What Should a Market Analysis Include?

 - Industry Description and Outlook: Detailed statistics that define the industry including size, growth rate, trends, and outlook.

 - Target Market: Who is your ideal client/customer?
-This data should include demographics on the group you are targeting including age, gender, income level and lifestyle preferences.
+This data should include demographics on the group you are targeting including age, gender, income level, and lifestyle preferences.
 This section should also include data on the size of the target market, the purchase potential and motivations of the audience, and how you intend to reach the market.

 - Market Test Results: This is where you include the results of the market research you conducted as part of your initial investigation into the market.
 Details about your testing process and supporting statistics should be included in the appendix.